I get asked all the time “Is it hard to be a vegetarian in Ireland?” Happily, my answer is “No, it really isn’t.”

 Treating myself to Govinda's on Aunger Street one last time on my final day in, Dublin.
 Bike waits patiently outside :) pic.twitter.com/1vgbgWsa— Specialized Guy (@Specialized_Guy) April 14, 2012

 Dedicated burger joints kind of have to have really solid veggie burgers these days, and Jo' Burger does not disappoint.
 Actually, it soared far and above my expectations and was one of the best meals out I’ve had all year.
-Definitely the best veggie burger I’ve had in Ireland, where for some reason it’s easier to find fake sausages and chicken, and the burgers are usually soft and mushy.
+Definitely, the best veggie burger I’ve had in Ireland, where for some reason it’s easier to find fake sausages and chicken, and the burgers are usually soft and mushy.
 I got the chickpea burger with the Thai green curry dressing and toppings, and I licked my plate clean.
 It was one of those meals where, a quarter of the way into it, you already feel sad that it’s going to end.

 The Happy Pear isn’t actually in Dublin (Greystones, Co.
 Wicklow), but if you’re a vegetarian, or someone who likes fresh food that tastes really good, it is so worth the trip.

 Maybe Dublin’s best-known vegetarian restaurant is Cornucopia, on Wicklow Street.
 I ate a lot of their food this year because Kev’s mom often cooks for me out of their cookbook – so I can attest that they have some truly delicious recipes – but I have to say, I very rarely go to their storefront.
 Why?
 Overpriced and poor service.
 Every time I’ve gone in there, the line has moved super slowly, and when I’ve gotten to the front I’ve been made to feel like I’m annoying the people working there.
-I haven’t been in a really long time though, so chances are there’s been enough turnover that staff are providing a better experience.
+I haven’t been in a really long time though, so chances are there’s been enough turnover that staff is providing a better experience.
 Hope so, because I’m not the only one who holds this opinion!

 I wish I’d begun frequenting Blazing Salads earlier into my Dublin life!
 Not far from Cornucopia, getting food there couldn’t be a more different experience.
 You serve yourself from a buffet of all different kinds of delicious cold salads (lentil salads, chickpea salads, potato salads, all kinds of dressings, every kind of veggie) or a couple hot options.
 The staff is full-on peppy as they weigh your bowl and take you through the transaction.
 You can also choose something sumptuous and pre-made from behind the counter like a burger or a dessert.
 It ain’t that cheap, but the food is fantastic and the service is wonderful.
 They also have two kick-ass cookbooks.